outsidenote/eventualize/docs/languages/csharp/quick-start/events.md

    {
        // Traditiional syntax
        public required double Amount { get; init; }
+       public string?
+Attribution { get; init; }
    }
    ```

-   EvDb will use the attribute's parameter as the event type within the storage.
+EvDb uses the value provided in the attribute parameter as the **event type identifier** in storage.
-   It doesn't use the class/record name for it because it's might be changed during refactoring (the event type should be stable).

-   > Best practice is to use readonly stuct for events (because it's immutable and GC friendly).
+It intentionally avoids relying on the class or record name, as those can change during refactoring—while the event type should remain stable over time.

+> ✅ **Best Practice**: Use `readonly struct` for events.
+> This ensures immutability and is more GC-friendly.

+However, you're free to use other types such as:

-   > Yet you can replace `readonly partial record struct` with a `partial record`, `partial class` or `partial struct` if you will.
+- `readonly partial record struct`
+- `partial record`
+- `partial class`
+- `partial struct`

-   > Note: the syntax doesn't matters, you can use traditional syntax or primary ctor, whatever you feel comftable with.
+> 💡 The syntax style is flexible—use traditional syntax or primary constructors based on your preference.
+> What matters is the structure and stability of the event type, not the syntax used to define it.

 3. Build the solution
 4. Make sure you're on the right path